RaviTambade/TFLdotNET/CSharpLang.md

 	foreach (int i in marks) {Console.WriteLine (i); }

 ## Params Keyword
-It defines a method that can accept a variable number of arguments.
+params is a special keyword that allows passing a variable number of parameters into a method.
+It allows a nice, flexible syntax that helps us specify: One or multiple parameters separated by commas.

 ```
 static void ViewNames (params string [] names)
 {